-West Baton Rouge Parish is adding 5 more miles of paved levee top from Bealieau Lane to Addis Lane for pedestrian use, bringing a vision together of trailways that interconnect throughout the parish.
+West Baton Rouge Parish is adding 5 more miles of paved levee top from Beaulieau Lane to Addis Lane for pedestrian use, bringing a vision together of trailways that interconnect throughout the parish.

 The new trailway, which just began construction this week will connect to an existing 1-mile stretch of paved levee top at the Brusly Landing.
 The work is expected to be complete in three months, weather permitting.

 The recent project was bid out at $895,000 with an 80 percent match from the Department of Transportation and Development.

 The trail, known as the De Soto Trailway, is the first project in a series of trails throughout West Baton Rouge Parish that could potentially connect walkers, joggers and bicyclists to Addis, Brusly and Port Allen parks.